BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-views-api.md

 ### AggregateElasticSearchView

 This view is an aggregate of ElasticSearchViews.
-The view itself does not create any index, but it reference to the already existing indices of the linked ElasticSearchViews.
+The view itself does not create any index, but it references the already existing indices of the linked ElasticSearchViews.

 When performing queries on the `_search` endpoint, this view will make use of the [multi-index](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html) query capabilities of ElasticSearch in order to select the indices of every view present on this aggregate view.